 PlayStation Vue remains a possibility

-Despite reducing its prices, PlayStation Vue continues to be the most expensive of the March Madness-ready streaming services.
-Its Access monthly package offers 45-plus channels for $40 month—at least in markets where the service includes the majority of local network affiliates.
-If most of the local broadcasters haven’t agreed to carriage, the monthly fee drops to $30 per month.
-The channel lineup, however, includes CBS along with TBS, TNT and TruTV, so going this route could save you the cost of purchasing an antenna or a CBS All Access subscription if you’re in one of the select areas where the PlayStation Vue has a live local CBS affiliate.
+PlayStation Vue continues to be one of the more expensive of the March Madness-ready streaming services.
+Its Access monthly package offers 45-plus channels for $44.99 month.
+The channel lineup, however, includes CBS along with TBS, TNT and TruTV, so going this route could save you the cost of purchasing an antenna or a CBS All Access subscription if you’re in one of the areas where the PlayStation Vue has a live local CBS affiliate.